How to Secure a $1 Million Business Loan: Expert Guide

 Large projects can be financed in other ways when a traditional $1 million loan is not available.
 Common alternatives include revenue-based financing, equity investment, crowdfunding or grants, and a staged approach using smaller loans or credit lines.

-• Revenue-based financing: Provides capital in exchange for a fixed percentage of future revenue until a pre-agreed total amount is repaid
+• Revenue-based financing: Provides capital in exchange for a fixed percentage of future revenue until a pre-agreed total amount is repaid, and is a same day business loan solution.

 • Equity financing: Raises money by selling ownership to investors such as angels, venture funds, or private equity